AstraaDev/Discord-FarmMergeValley-Injector/README.md

 <p align="left">
   FMV Injector lets you set up various methods for modifying content in the Farm Merge Valley discord game.
 This project follows on from @wooslow's repositorie on the same subject.
 Perform these steps preferably from a Google Chrome browser.
 There is currently no guarantee that these methods will work on other browsers.
+  These methods go against the rules of the game's developers, and waves of bans have already occurred.
+I am in no way responsible for your actions.
+Please use this tool with full knowledge of the risks involved.
 </p>